-This season's engagements include Tosca with Lyric Opera Baltimore and the Baltimore Symphony Orchestra, Dialogues of the Carmelites with Peabody Conservatory, Mahler Symphony No. 1 with Virginia Tech University, La traviata with Arizona Opera, Rigoletto with Opera Birmingham and Aida at Bob Jones University.
-At Opera Roanoke, he will conduct a new production of Die Zauberflöte and cover that same piece at the Metropolitan Opera.
-He also leads the Slovak State Philharmonic of Kosice in concerts of Beethoven Symphony No. 7 and the Rimsky-Korsakov Russian Easter Festival Overture.
-With that same orchestra he will be making a recording of 20th century concertos featuring acclaimed trumpeter Paul Neebe.
+In December 2013 Maestro White conducted the tribute to Martina Arroyo as part of the Kennedy Center Honors concert, broadcast nationally on CBS.
+Other highlights of this past season include Tosca with Lyric Opera Baltimore and the Baltimore Symphony Orchestra, Dialogues of the Carmelites with Peabody Conservatory, La traviata with Arizona Opera, Rigoletto with Opera Birmingham, Aida at Bob Jones University and Mahler's Symphony No. 1 at Virginia Tech University.
+At Opera Roanoke he conducted a new production of Die Zauberflöte and covered that same piece at the Metropolitan Opera.
+He also led the Slovak State Philharmonic of Kosice in concerts of Beethoven's Symphony No. 7 and Rimsky-Korsakov's Russian Easter Festival Overture.
+With that same orchestra he collaborated with acclaimed trumpeter Paul Neebe in a recording of 20th century concertos.

-His many operatic engagements have included La traviata, Don Giovanni, Carmen and La bohme at New York City Opera; Lucia di Lammermoor at L'Opera de Montréal; Lucia di Lammermoor, La fille du regiment and I puritani with Vancouver Opera; La traviata at Opera Colorado; L'elisir d'amore with Pittsburgh Opera; Die Entfhrung aus dem Serail at Michigan Opera Theater; La traviata, Romo et Juliette, I puritani, La sonnambula and L'assedio di Corinto with Baltimore Opera; Lucia di Lammermoor with New Orleans Opera; Aida, Lucia di Lammermoor, The Merry Widow, Tosca and Don Pasquale at Arizona Opera; and La bohme, Carmen, Rigoletto, Tosca and Le nozze di Figaro with the Naples Philharmonic.
+In addition to his work with the Metropolitan Opera, Maestro White's extensive operatic engagements have included La traviata, Don Giovanni, Carmen and La bohème at New York City Opera; Lucia di Lammermoor at L'Opera de Montréal; Lucia di Lammermoor, La fille du regiment and I puritani with Vancouver Opera; La traviata at Opera Colorado; L'elisir d'amore with Pittsburgh Opera; Die Entführung aus dem Serail at Michigan Opera Theater; La traviata, Roméo et Juliette, I puritani, La sonnambula and L'assedio di Corinto with Baltimore Opera; Lucia di Lammermoor with New Orleans Opera; Aida, Lucia di Lammermoor, The Merry Widow, Tosca and Don Pasquale at Arizona Opera; and La bohème, Carmen, Rigoletto, Tosca and Le nozze di Figaro with the Naples Philharmonic.

-Among the many orchestras Maestro White has conducted are the Metropolitan Opera Orchestra, the Moscow Philharmonic Orchestra, the New World Symphony Orchestra, Spoleto Festival Orchestra, Colorado Symphony, Syracuse Symphony, Charleston Symphony, Florida Philharmonic, Fort Worth Symphony, North Carolina Symphony, Madison Symphony Orchestra, and the Philharmonia Orchestra for a CHANDOS recording of arias featuring his wife, soprano Elizabeth Futral.
+Among the many orchestras Maestro White has conducted are the Metropolitan Opera Orchestra, the Moscow Philharmonic Orchestra, the Baltimore Symphony Orchestra, the New World Symphony Orchestra, Spoleto Festival Orchestra, Colorado Symphony, Syracuse Symphony, Charleston Symphony, Florida Philharmonic, Fort Worth Symphony, North Carolina Symphony, Madison Symphony Orchestra, and the Philharmonia Orchestra for a CHANDOS recording of arias featuring his wife, soprano Elizabeth Futral.